-We use environmental DNA (eDNA) to identify the presence of freshwater fish, invertebrates and other biodiversity in streams and rivers.

-We will continue to undertake faecal source tracking to determine origins of animal, bird or human contamination in our waterways.

-We develop and maintain a database of structures in streams and rivers that create a barrier for fish to swim over or around.
+- Environmental DNA (eDNA) testing to identify the presence of freshwater fish, invertebrates and other biodiversity in streams and rivers. - Faecal source tracking to determine origins of animal, bird or human contamination in our waterways. - Development and maintenance of a database of structures in streams and rivers that create a barrier for fish to swim over or around.